-In gladiator 5e background you’ve gained some fame (or the infamy) by participating in the sport of the armed combat and it is being pitted in the battle which is opposite to the other gladiators, wild animals and also the magical beasts which always for the enjoyment of the masses.
+In gladiator background 5e you’ve gained some fame (or the infamy) by participating in the sport of the armed combat and it is being pitted in the battle which is opposite to the other d&d gladiator backgrounds, wild animals and also the magical beasts which always for the enjoyment of the masses.
 Of course, sometimes these battles are preceded by the most competitions of the martial skill like the archery contests, chariot or foot races, through the dangerous obstacle courses.

 Mostly in lots of societies, gladiatorial combat is a brutal, to the death sport.
 However, in some of the most enlightened places, it might be no more than the mock-combat and choreographed to look real while posing little actual danger to its participants, even if its fighting is staged, it’s nearly this is known only to every gladiators and the people who sponsor the fights, with most spectators being an unaware of the true nature of the “sport”.

 Of course, after retiring from the arena you might have become an adventurer and either winning your freedom or escaping or you might still be an active gladiator 5e and traveling the world to be proven yourself in any public combat against the warriors across the land.

 Skill Proficiencies: Athletics, Performance

 Equipment: A costume, a trinket (such as a title belt, ornate sash, badge, or trophy) from a gladiatorial competition that you won, an unusual weapon (such as a net, scimitar, or trident), and a purse containing 15 gp.